Travel.State.Gov >

 Legal Resources > Judicial Assistance Country Information > Guinea Judicial Assistance Information

-Exercise increased caution in Guinea due to crime, civil unrest, and inadequate health infrastructure.
+Exercise increased caution in Guinea due to crime, unrest, and inadequate health infrastructure.

-Country Summary: There is considerable risk of crimes of opportunity in Guinea, especially in Conakry, such as pickpocketing, purse snatching, theft of valuables from vehicles, assaults, and residential burglaries.
-Travelers should be especially alert in crowded areas where people congregate, such as markets.
+Crimes of opportunity are common in Guinea, especially in Conakry.
+Typical incidents include pickpocketing, purse snatching, theft from vehicles, assaults, and residential burglaries.
+Travelers should be especially alert in crowded areas, such as markets.

-Guinea’s health infrastructure is inadequate.
+Guinea’s health infrastructure is limited.
+Access to necessary healthcare may not be available.
 Health services, hygiene, and quality control do not meet U.S. standards of care.
-Local drinking water is unsafe, pharmacies are not well regulated, locally available medications may be unsafe, and necessary healthcare may not be available.
+Local drinking water is unsafe.
+Pharmacies are not well regulated, and locally available medications may be unsafe.

 DISCLAIMER: THE INFORMATION IS PROVIDED FOR GENERAL INFORMATION ONLY AND MAY NOT BE TOTALLY ACCURATE IN A SPECIFIC CASE.
 QUESTIONS INVOLVING INTERPRETATION OF SPECIFIC FOREIGN LAWS SHOULD BE ADDRESSED TO THE APPROPRIATE FOREIGN AUTHORITIES OR FOREIGN COUNSEL.